spatialos/UnrealGDK/SpatialGDK/Documentation/content/simulated-players.md

 ```

 ### 2. Set `IsSimulated` to `true` for that class
-In the Unreal Editor, within your simulated player character Class Defaults, set the property `IsSimulated` to `true` for the simulated player character class.
+In the Unreal Editor, within your simulated player character class's Class Defaults, set the property `IsSimulated` to `true`.

 ### 3. Define the logic for your simulated players
 The simulated player character class is automatically spawned for simulated players instead of the default player character class.
 You can define custom logic for simulated players in this class.
 For example, you can spawn an AIController with your simulated player logic in the `BeginPlay` method, and have the controller possess the simulated player character.